kenhub/giraffe/README.md

 Since the `dashboards.js` configuration needs easy access to everything inside `giraffe.js`, please compile the coffeescript using the `--bare` option.

+* To submit a pull request, please make sure your changes are going into the original `giraffe.coffee`.
+Patches to the compiled `js` file cannot be merged on their own.

 ##Who is behind Giraffe?

 Giraffe was developed at [kenHub](https://www.kenhub.com).
 We are not much of techie startup, but we hope to build the